MisterWest11/Data_Analytics-Week-1---2/README.md

 Dimensional data contains groupings of individual attributes about a given subject. (e.g. taken as a whole number, the pets dataset can be called "pets" dimensions

+**Common Data Structures**

+Data needs to be stored in a consistent, organized manner in order to facilitate analysis.
+When dealing with structured data, several concepts and standards inform how to organize data.

+Analysts need to be able to perform their roles as efficiently as possible.
+It is common use to use multiple tools to analyze data.
+Improved integration and interoperability between tools make it easier for analysts to be productive.

+*Structured Data*

+Tabular data is structured data with values stored in a consistent, defined manner, organized into columns and rows.
+Data is consistent when all entries in a column contain the same type of value.

+This method of organization facilitates aggregation. (e.g. you can add each value in the Weight column to get the total weight of all animals.)

+It also makes summarization easy, since you can compute the average height for each animal.
+However structured data does not translate directly to data quality.

+*Unstructured Data*

 # Module 2: Data Preparation and Exploration

 *Chapter 3:* Databases and Data Acquisition